FORGIVENESS

 6. How would I act differently today?

-Serious inner work such as this, allows no room for making excuses or playing “blame games”.
+Serious inner work allows no room for excuses or playing the “blame game”.
 Forgiveness work is not for the faint-hearted because only a brave and serious individual is able to honestly look within, examine his own belief system, acknowledge any false concepts he finds there, and then consciously let them go.
-This can be especially difficult when surrounded by family or friends still holding concepts of judgment and criticism and who encourage you to do the same.
+This can be especially difficult when surrounded by family or friends that may still hold judgment and criticism about the issue and encourage you to do the same.

 The inability to forgive always involves the personal sense of self that believes it has been wronged and wants to see the other person or group punished.
 It is the belief that if I forgive, I will be saying that what was done to me was nothing and is not important.

-It is very difficult to forgive as long as we continue to believe that we have been wronged.
-That is why true and lasting forgiveness can only take place when done from a higher level.
-Complete forgiveness and release is only possible when an individual comprehends the oneness of all life and the reason individuals are on earth in the first place–to experience and evolve from experiences.
+True and lasting forgiveness can only take place when done from a higher level through the realization that forgiveness is a facet of God and therefore man does not have forgiveness to give.
+It is also understanding that every person even the one who seems to be my worst enemy is in reality a Divine Being.
+Complete forgiveness and release is only possible when an individual comprehends the oneness of all life and the reason every individual is on earth in the first place is to experience and evolve from their experiences.

-Firstly know that there are no accidents, nothing is random.
-Those with whom we may have the most difficulty are probably in our life by our own pre-birth choice specifically to reactivate, heal , and move beyond some old past life relationship or issue needing healing and completion.
+Know that there are no accidents, nothing is random especially for those who are on a spiritual path.
+Those with whom we may have the most difficulty are probably in our life because of our own pre-birth contract/choice specifically to reactivate, heal , and move beyond some old past life relationship or issue still needing resolution.

-It is very important to understand that forgiveness is a God quality.
-Only God has forgiveness to give so do not look to a person for forgiveness but rather look only to God and it will flow to you from where it can flow.
-If you seek forgiveness from another and they are unable to give it, do not keep trying to change the situation but rather acknowledge that you are both spiritual beings and that in reality the issue is not a reality unless you believe it is, and move on.
+Because forgiveness is facet of love, a God quality, do not look to a person for forgiveness but rather look to God and it will flow to you from where it can flow.
+If you seek forgiveness from another and they are unable to give it, do not keep trying to change the situation but rather acknowledge that you are both spiritual beings and that in reality the issue is a three dimensional concept and not reality unless you believe it is and keep feeding it with energy.

 Often the individual who seems to give us the most grief is someone who out of great love for us, volunteered to play this role in order for us to learn.
-These ideas are difficult to accept because we have been taught to blame and dislike anyone who causes us pain, but when experiences are seen from this higher level, everything begins to make sense and the sting of the experience lessens.
+This idea is difficult to accept because we have been taught to blame and dislike anyone who causes us pain, but when life experiences are seen from the higher level oneness everything begins to make sense and the sting of three dimensional experiences lessens.

-As long as an issue is seen from the state of consciousness that created it in the first place, it will remain.
-Forgiveness of self or another must flow from a deeper, more evolved state of consciousness, one different from that which caused the hurt and anger in the first place.
-A realization of Oneness enables a person to take back their personal power, forever let go of “victim-hood”, and release accumulated negative energy.
-Making the decision to pursue forgiveness from a spiritual level brings about an inner shift which enables the forgiver to clearly examine the facts, including their own personal beliefs and the role they played.
+When something is seen and accepted from the level of consciousness that created it in the first place, it will remain.
+Forgiveness of self or another is only permantent when it is allowed to flow from a state of consciousness different from that which caused the hurt and anger in the first place.
+The realization of oneness enables a person to reclaim personal power, let go of “victim-hood”, and release accumulated negative energies.
+Making the decision to pursue forgiveness from a spiritual level brings about an inner shift that enables the forgiver to clearly examine the facts, including their own personal beliefs and the role they played.

-Each and every individual is on earth to learn and brings with them a life plan that they themselves created in order to learn and spiritually evolve to new levels within the density of third dimensional energy.
-Everyone’s Higher Self and guides act to bring about the timing and circumstances necessary for a person’s chosen lessons.
+Every individual is on earth to learn and each brings with them a life plan that they themselves have created in order to learn and spiritually evolve within the density of third dimensional energy.
+Every person’s Higher Self acts to bring about the timing and circumstances necessary for the person’s chosen lessons.

-As a person spiritually evolves the desire for revenge and retribution automatically dissolves because beliefs born of separation do not exist in the higher frequencies.
-A sense of gratitude follows once a person realizes that the painful experiences of his/her life were actually learning experiences specifically and personally chosen by them and that the particular lesson is now complete and need never be experienced again.
+As a person spiritually evolves the desire for revenge and retribution automatically dissolves because these are beliefs of separation that do not exist in the higher frequencies of reality.
+A sense of gratitude follows once a person realizes that the painful experiences of his/her life were actually learning experiences specifically and personally chosen by them and that some particular lesson is now complete and need never be experienced again.

 Recommended reading; “Radical Forgiveness” by Colon Tippin